Parenting Adult Children

 Parenting adult children may be one of the hardest parts of the parenting journey.
 There are millions of resources for dealing with toddler tantrums and teen angst, but not many on how to have a successful relationship with your child once they become an adult.

-We have 2 adult children and one almost adult child.
+All of our children are now adults.
 Our oldest is now not only a “legal adult,” but also a college graduate living over 1000 miles from us.
 It is tough to know when to give advice, when to let them figure it out, and when to trust that they know what they are doing (or almost know what they are doing).

 I have put together my best tips for parenting adult children below.
 I am walking this road with you and welcome your input in the comments section.